Today, I’ve got something really important to share…

 Myth 3.
 “Dehydrated fruit’s just candy in disguise, loaded with sugars.”

-Sure, while drying does concentrate the natural sugars, it’s still natural sugars.
+Sure, while drying does concentrate the natural sugars, they are still natural sugars.

 You’re still getting the goodness of real fruit, minus the preservatives and unnatural sweeteners.